⭐ Updated 2026 Costs & Permits

 ✦ Trek Highlights

-Machhapuchhre (Fishtail) views at eye level
+Machhapuchhre (Fishtail) at impossibly close range

 #2 Most Popular Trek